Uranyl Magnesium Sodium Acetate SDS

 Personal Protective Equipment

-Clothing, glove, and eye protection equipment will provide protection against alpha particles, and some protection against beta particles, depending on thickness, but will not shield gamma radiation.
+Clothing, gloves, and eye protection equipment will protect against alpha particles, and some protection against beta particles, depending on thickness, but will not shield gamma radiation.

-Clothing: Disposable over garments, including head coverings and foot covering, should be worn by any employee engaged in handling any radioactive substance.
+Clothing: Employees handling radioactive substances should wear disposable over-garments, including head and foot coverings.
 These garments are also recommended even if the employee is working with a “glove box” containment system.
 Certain clothing fibers may be useful in dosimetry so clothing should be kept.

-Gloves: Employee must wear appropriate protective gloves to prevent contact with this substance.
+Gloves: Employees must wear appropriate protective gloves to prevent contact with this substance.
 Used gloves may present a radiation hazard and should be disposed of as radioactive waste.

 Respirator: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.

-Any supplied-air respirator that has a full face-piece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.
+Use any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure modes with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure modes.

 6. DISPOSAL INFORMATION

-Waste from residues or unused products: Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
-This product, if unaltered by use, may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.
+Waste from residues or unused products: Waste disposal must follow appropriate Federal, State, and local regulations.
+This product may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.
 Residue from fires extinguished with this material may be hazardous.

 7. TRANSPORTATION INFORMATION

 The U.S. Department of Transportation (D.O.T.)
-Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), International Civil Aviation Organization (ICAO) and International Maritime Organization (IMDG) are all factored into the classification and transport of material.
+Code of Federal Regulations (49 CFR Parts 100- 185), the International Air Transportation Association (IATA), the International Civil Aviation Organization (ICAO), and the International Maritime Organization (IMDG) are all factored into the classification and transport of material.

 Proper Shipping Name: